Positional talipes is where a baby’s foot turns inwards and downwards. It is sometimes known as talipes equinovarus (TEV).

 Diagnosis of positional talipes

 Positional talipes is usually diagnosed after birth when the baby’s feet are examined.
-Your maternity hospital physiotherapist will show you how to do exercises to help your baby’s feet.
+A physiotherapist or other healthcare professional will show you how to do exercises that can help your baby’s feet.

 Treatment for positional talipes